 Suppose Ava gives us 100 shares of stock with a current fair market value of \$5,000.
-She purchased the stock 10 years ago for only \$1,000.
+She purchased the stock 10 years ago for \$1,000.
 Today, Ava can deduct the full \$5,000 on this year's income tax return if she itemizes.
 The \$4,000 capital gain is not taxed, even though the gain is quadruple the purchase price.
-Avoiding capital gains tax and receiving an income tax deduction makes it possible to give stock at the lowest possible after-tax cost.
+Owing no capital gains tax and receiving an income tax deduction allows Ava to give stock at the lowest possible after-tax cost.